Where the Wild Things Live

 Where the Wild Things Live engages students in a live and interactive wildlife lesson with park rangers via the Internet.
 Students learn about Grand Canyon animals by exploring the differences and similarities between pets and wildlife.
 They compare how domesticated and wild animals find food, water, and shelter to survive, as well as how both interact with humans.
 The program lasts about 30 to 45 minutes.

 How to Participate

-Registration begins in early September; programs take place from November through March.
+Registration begins in October.
 Schools must have video conferencing capability to dial the park's IP address at the scheduled time, or they can participate online via Skype.

 Once you are scheduled for a distance learning program, the following links access the lesson plans and materials needed to prepare your students.

-- Teacher Lesson Plan and game cards to print (This lesson is conducted by the ranger during your program; please print the cards prior to your scheduled program.)
+- Teacher Lesson Plan (342KB PDF) and game cards to print (This lesson is conducted by the ranger during your program; please print the cards prior to your scheduled program.)

 - Biology: Animals, Conservation, Ecology, Environment

 - National/State Standards: